GWeindel/PhD_thesis/Chap4_ForceEMG/README.md

 This repo contains the code to reproduce the analysis in the chapter 4 of the thesis.
-Note that all files > 50 mb were removed (DDM traces csv files) but are accessible upon request.
+Note that all files > 50 mb were removed (DDM and stan model fit files) but are accessible upon request.

 DDM/ folder contains summary stats for the best fitting model as well as code to fit the DDMs using HDDM python package, assess convergence and compute the BPIC and DIC scores.